-As regards hardware and software leased under operating lease, these assets, in the group statement of financial position are disclosed in acquisition cost values and have been depreciated using the straight line method and according to the lower period between the useful life and the contract life.
-In case of the respective contracts renewal the assets' remaining net book value is depreciated according to the renewed contract life.
+As regards hardware and software leased under operating lease, these assets, in the group statement of financial position are disclosed in acquisition cost values and have been depreciated using the straight line method and according to the lower period between the useful life and the contract life, taking also into account their residual value at the end of the relative contract life as well as the collecting cost.
+In case of the respective contracts renewal, the assets' remaining net book value is depreciated according to the renewed contract life.

-The carrying values of plant and equipment are reviewed for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
+The carrying values of plant, property and equipment are reviewed for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 If any such indication exists and where the carrying values exceed the estimated recoverable amount, the assets or cash-generating units are written down to their recoverable amount.
-The recoverable amount of plant and equipment is the greater of fair value minus selling expenses and value in use.
+The recoverable amount is the greater of fair value minus selling expenses and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using an after-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
 Impairment losses are recognized in the statement of comprehensive income.